Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Using Agile Scrum to Mitigate Apprehension

 \subsection{Addressing communication \& reliance on external software}

-To implement Agile methods for Phase 1, a SCiMMA developer took the role of Scrum Master to coordinate meetings and organize User Story creation.
-Developers from each team actively engaged during Phase 1, which was structured around regular communication via a dedicated Slack channel and project management via a GitHub Project Board~(Figure \ref{fig:board})~\cite{board}.
+To implement Agile methods for Phase 1, the Scrum Master coordinated meetings and the creation of User Stories based on the Product Owners' scientific requirements.
+Developers from each team actively engaged during Phase 1, communicating regularly via Slack check-ins, Zoom meetings, and by using a shared Github project board.
 The two teams conducted one-week sprints, consisting of a review meeting each week to informally check progress and create User Story task cards on the project board.
-These meetings continued in-parallel with SCiMMA's ongoing bi-weekly sprint meetings, with additional virtual pair-programming sessions for \textit{ad hoc} code debugging and technical questions.

-The collaboration involved two SCiMMA developers and four SNEWS members.
-The Scrum Master organized Scrum meetings and check-ins, and consulted with the product owner and Scrum Master from the primary SCiMMA sprint.
-One SNEWS member took the Agile role of product owner, who was responsible for ensuring that the SNEWS~2.0 prototype was within specifications and communicating the needs of SNEWS to SCiMMA during sprints.
+These meetings continued in-parallel with SCiMMA's ongoing bi-weekly sprint meetings, with additional virtual impromptu pair-programming sessions for code debugging and technical questions.
+The Scrum Master regularly consulted with the SCiMMA Scrum Master and Product Owners during their ongoing sprint process.
+The SNEWS Product Owners were responsible for ensuring that the SNEWS~2.0 prototype was within specifications, communicating the needs of SNEWS to SCiMMA during sprints, and reporting the collaboration progress during SNEWS's internal meetings.
 The other developers worked on improving the prototype and deploying it on test systems.
 This framework ensured bilateral effort for the collaboration and provided regular communication between the organizations.
 It gave SNEWS an active role in the development, allowing for feature requests and bugs to be relayed through the SCiMMA developers to the ongoing SCiMMA sprint.
 This also allowed for SNEWS to become familiar with the software, reducing the risk of unsustainable software after the collaboration.
 The Agile Scrum framework also supported timely development by allowing large goals to be translated into smaller tasks, promoting iterative development.